andreabusi/SwiftFlags/README.md

 ## Examples

 Here are some examples to get the emoji flag for a country.
-You can pass both a country name or a country code.
+You can pass both a country name or a country code:

 ```swift
 // Returns 🇮🇹